ddushev/angular-jobs-project/README.md

    - The app uses REST API and RxJS to asynchronously make requests.
    - The job.service and auth.service file in the services folder contains methods for working with the API for all possible functionalities.
 5. Deployment
-    - The server is hosted via [Glitch](https://glitch.com/) and can be accessed at: [https://angularjobs-2bda0.web.app/](https://angularjobs-2bda0.web.app/).
+    - The server is hosted via [Render] and can be accessed at: [https://angular-jobs-project.onrender.com/data](https://angular-jobs-project.onrender.com/data).
 After several minutes of inactivity, it falls asleep.
-    - The client is deployed via [Firebase](https://firebase.google.com/) and can be access at [https://abstracted-atom-fifth.glitch.me/data](https://abstracted-atom-fifth.glitch.me)
+    - The client is deployed via [Firebase](https://firebase.google.com/) and can be access at [https://angularjobs-2bda0.web.app/](https://angularjobs-2bda0.web.app/)